Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • areas where objects may fall onto people

-• non-obvious steps or sudden changes in floor height or level
+• steps that may be hard to see or sudden changes in floor height or level

 • temporary conditions that introduce hazards, for example, wet floors after cleaning